Frequently Asked Questions

 How do I book a session?

 You can easily request an appointment here.
 Just click on the “Request Appointment” button to submit your information.
 I will contact you back as soon as I can to discuss available times.
 If you prefer, you can contact me at (254) 390-9243 to speak with me by phone.
-If you’re unsure where to start, I also offer a free 15-minute consultation to see if we’re a good fit.

 Do you include parents in teen therapy?